calua-83/Data-Transformation-and-Exploration/README.md

 ```
 ## Conclussion
 By systematically inspecting, cleaning, and visualizing the data, we have laid a solid foundation for generating valuable sales reports and gaining insights into the Adventure Works sales data.
+all.
+Please refere to the pythone file for details